chacconed/chacconed.github.io/index.md

    At BRAC University, I have co-designed the CSE 481 (Quantum Computing 1) course and offered it after a year of dormancy.
 We strive to promote and educate quantum computing 1 to undergraduates from different backgrounds.
    I am also co-organizing a lecture series on Quantum Information by Dr. Tibra Ali, a weekly open-to-all lecture series with meet and greet of students from all over Bangladesh interested in learning quantum computing.
 I aim to promote, educate, and teach quantum computation and information to the new generation of bright Bangladeshi Undergraduates.
-   I have co-supervised 2 undergraduate thesis groups on quantum variational algorithms.
+   I have co-supervised two undergraduate thesis groups on quantum variational algorithms.